-The person performing the challenge must approach and require the person they are challenging to present their Airport Identification Badge.
-If an Airport Identification Badge is presented, the challenger will ensure it is valid for the area, belongs to the person in possession, and has not expired.
-If the challenger has reason to fear for personal safety or is otherwise uncomfortable in making a challenge, they must immediately take action to report the incident to the appropriate authority.
+The person performing the challenge must approach and require the person they are challenging to present their Airport-Issued/Airport-Approved ID Media.
+If Airport-Issued/Airport-approved ID Media is presented, the challenger will ensure it is valid for the area, belongs to the person in possession, and it has not expired/been altered/damaged.
+If the challenger has reason to fear for their personal safety or is otherwise uncomfortable in making a challenge, they must immediately take action to report the incident to 9-1-1.
+If the person being challenged fails to respond to the challenge or fails to present an Airport-Issued/Airport-Approved ID Media, report the incident immediately to 9-1-1.